List of alien races in Marvel Comics: Tsyrani

 The Tsyrani are a humanoid race with six fingers on each hand and six toes on each foot.
 They come from the planet Tsorcherhi, third from the sun in the Ella star system in the Shi'ar galaxy.
 They are ruled by a matriarchal monarchy under supervision of the Shi'ar Empire.
 First seen in Spider-Woman #36 (March 1981).

 U

 Ul'lula'ns

-The Ul'lula'ns are a race of shapeshifting race with powerful mental abilities, their natural form resembles a giant tentacled fish.
+The Ul'lula'ns are a shapeshifting race with powerful mental abilities, their natural form resembles a giant tentacled fish.
 Their home planet is Ul'lula, second from the sun in the Ul star system in the Milky Way galaxy.
 Nebulon and Supernalia are Ul'lula'ns.
 First seen in The Defenders #13 (May 1974).

 Uncreated

 The Uncreated, once called "the Works", are warlike and seek the extermination of all religions and religious species.
 Slightly larger and stronger than humans, they have claws and are covered with quills.
 Uncreated are capable of communicating with humans, but it is unclear whether this is through speech or some form of telepathy.
 The Uncreated claim that they did not evolve naturally, but were instead created by a powerful creature which they worshipped as a god.